Beagling: United Kingdom

 Most packs of hare hunting harriers in the last 30 years have been based in East Anglia, where hares have always been far more plentiful than foxes, and in the Pennines of Yorkshire and Lancashire.

 At the start of the 20th century there were many more packs of harriers in the UK than beagles.
 The proportions are now reversed, largely because many packs of harriers have changed to hunting foxes over the last 80 years or so.
 In the south west of England some packs still hunt with West Country Harriers, although they hunted foxes rather than hares before the ban, while many current packs of foxhounds started off as hare hunting harrier packs.

 Some packs in the first part of the 20th century used a heavier, more old-fashioned type of hound to hunt hares, and were followed on foot.
 This continued to some extent until the Second World War, while the last pack of foot harriers, the Windermere, which hunted in the Lake District, disbanded in the early 1990s.
 Some foot harrier packs disbanded, but many changed over to beagles as suitable harrier bloodlines died out.

+In 2022 there are currently only 13 Harrier Packs (8 Stud Book, 5 West Country) meaning that there are now under 750 Harriers left in the UK and only 300 West Country Harriers left in the World.